-We test whether the surface tension and viscosity of the secretion vary systematically with size by performing paired Interference Reflection Microscopy and dewetting measurements on individuals spanning almost 3 orders of magnitude in mass.
-Learning how natural adhesive organs overcome stress concentrations and scaling issues to maintain their attachment can then inform the next generation of artificial adhesives.
+We test whether the surface tension and viscosity of the secretion vary systematically with size, by combining Interference Reflection Microscopy and dewetting measurements on individuals spanning almost 3 orders of magnitude in mass.
+Learning how natural adhesive organs overcome stress concentrations and scaling issues to maintain their attachment performance may inform the next generation of artificial adhesives.

-We approach this question in several ways: First, we measure bite forces of foraging ants.
-These forces in relation to the mandibular cutting forces determine the ability to cut a given material.
-Second, we take a closer look inside the head capsule using micro-computed tomography and quantify the size and geometry of the muscle and lever system.
-We use custom-written algorithms to trace up to several thousand individual muscle fibres per ant and muscle!
-Third, we develop predictive models enabling us to directly link size and shape of the insect bite apparatus to bite forces and cutting ability.
+We approach this question in several ways: First, we directly measure bite forces.
+Second, we take a closer look inside the head capsule, using micro-computed tomography, and then quantify the size and geometry of the several thousand individual muscle fibres using custom-written 3D reconstruction algorithms!
+Third, we develop theoretical models that directly predict bite performance from morphology and first principles biomechanics.

 Read: A biomechanical model for the relation between bite force and mandibular opening angle in arthropods | Strong positive allometry of bite force in leaf-cutter ants increases the range of cuttable plant tissues | Morphological determinants of bite force capacity in insects: a biomechanical analysis of polymorphic leaf-cutter ants

 Insect mandibles are “multi-purpose” tools: they are used for cutting, masticating, digging, material transport, prey capture and defense.
 In contrast to this functional complexity, the kinematic space of most insect mandibles is thought to be fully characterised by a simple hinge joint.
 Although widespread, this assumption is based solely on morphological inference; quantitative kinematic analysis are lacking.